Social value of work. Human values in social psychology

 • active active life (fullness and emotional richness of life)

-• life wisdom (maturity of judgment and common sense, achieved by life experience)
+• life wisdom (maturity of judgment and common sense achieved through life experience)

 • health (physical and mental)